nix064/odin-recipes/README.md

 # odin-recipes
-This is my recipe project, learn how to make three delicious dishes.
+This is my recipe project, learn how to make three types of ramen!

 The skills used in this website include:
 - Semantic HTML